Dudley Boyz: Return to independent circuit (2016)

-Team 3D competed at Insane Championship Wrestling's (ICW) Fear and Loathing IX event on November 20, 2016 and at House of Glory on December 17, 2016.
+Team 3D competed at Insane Championship Wrestling's (ICW) Fear and Loathing IX event on November 20, 2016 in an unsuccessful challenge for Polo Promotions' (Mark Coffey and Jackie Polo) ICW Tag Team Championships and at House of Glory on December 17, 2016.
 Devon retired shortly after, making this his final match.
 Devon returned to WWE shortly afterwards as a producer while Bully Ray would continue his in-ring career and sign with Ring of Honor.

-WWE Hall of Fame (2018)
+Second return to WWE (2018)

-On January 22, 2018, on Raw 25 Years, The Dudley Boyz made a one night appearance by interrupting a tag team match between Heath Slater and Rhyno and Titus Worldwide (Apollo Crews and Titus O'Neil), giving a Whassup? and a Dudley Death Drop to Slater through a table.

-On April 6, 2018, The Dudley Boyz were inducted into the WWE Hall of Fame by Edge and Christian.
+On January 22, 2018, on Raw 25 Years, the Dudley Boyz made a one night appearance by interrupting a tag team match between Heath Slater and Rhyno and Titus Worldwide (Apollo Crews and Titus O'Neil), giving a Whassup? and a Dudley Death Drop to Slater through a table.
+On April 6, 2018, the Dudley Boyz were inducted into the WWE Hall of Fame by Edge and Christian.
 At that point D-Von had retired from wrestling while Bubba Ray was still active.

+Return to Impact Wrestling (2023)

+Team 3D reunited on the 1000th episode of Impact in a winning effort against The Desi Hit Squad.
+After the match, they put Rohit Raju through a table.

+Retirement (2025)

+After The Hardys (Jeff Hardy and Matt Hardy) captured the TNA World Tag Team Championship at Slammiversary, they were later confronted in the ring by old rival Bully Ray.
+While congratulating them on their title win, Ray would later challenge The Hardys to face Team 3D (Ray and Devon) one final time at Bound for Glory, which The Hardys accepted.
+On the September 25 episode of Impact!, both The Hardys and Team 3D agreed to make the match a Tables match with the TNA World Tag Team Championship on the line, after Ray admitted that he and Devon were always bothered by the fact that they had lost to The Hardys in the very first tag team Tables match at the WWE Royal Rumble over 25 years ago.
+On October 7, at NXT vs. TNA Showdown, The Hardys would defeat DarkState (Dion Lennox and Osiris Griffin) to win the NXT Tag Team Championship and it would subsequently be announced the following day that their match with Team 3D, dubbed as "One Final Table", would be a Winner Takes All match for both the NXT and TNA Tag Team Championship.
+At the Bound for Glory event, after being announced as both Team 3D and The Dudley Boyz, they lost the match and officially retired from in-ring competition, removing their boots and giving them to The Hardys.